I-3-8-10.Notice to Claimant When Granting Request for Review

 D. Preparing AC's Final Action

-When the AC has sent an interim notice of review and the time period for comments and submission of additional evidence has expired, the analyst will prepare a recommendation for the AC to take its final action as follows:
+When the AC has sent a separate notice of review and the time period for comments and submission of additional evidence has expired, the analyst will prepare a recommendation for the AC to take its final action as follows:

-If the claimant does not respond to the interim notice of review within 30 days, the AC may proceed with the final action.
+If the claimant does not respond to the separate notice of review within 30 days, the AC may proceed with the final action.

 If the claimant agrees with the proposed action, the AC may proceed with the final action.